 - What are they?
-Xbox Project Scarlett, or Xbox Two, and the PS5 are the expected names of the forthcoming next-gen games consoles from Microsoft and Sony, set to deliver more ambitious and graphically impressive gaming experiences than ever before.
+Xbox Project Scarlett (or Xbox Two), and the PlayStation 5 are the forthcoming next-gen games consoles from Microsoft and Sony, set to deliver more ambitious and graphically impressive gaming experiences than ever before.

 - What can I play on it?
 So far, we’ve only a single game confirmed for either console, and that’s Halo Infinite for the Xbox Project Scarlett.
-But that console will also be comprehensively backwards compatible, while we’re expecting games like Cyberpunk 2077 to make an appearance on both machines.
+However, both consoles will have elements of backwards compatibility, and we’re expecting games like Cyberpunk 2077 to make an appearance on both machines.

 Xbox Project Scarlett vs PS5: specs so far

 Though it was Sony to make the first move, giving the first concrete details about its PS5 back in April 2019, Microsoft’s E3 2019 showcase showed that both companies appear to be singing from the same hymn sheet with their new machines’ internal specs.
 Note, however, that never have revealed what their consoles look like – this is purely a sneak peek under the hood at this stage.

 The PlayStation 5 will run off a custom-built version of the third generation AMD Ryzen chipset, packing in 8 cores with the company's new Zen 2 architecture and Navi graphics.
 It’s a system that will be able to support ray tracing – a performance-intensive lighting technique that has previously been the reserve of expensive high-end PC GPUs, and which we now know will be "built into the GPU hardware" for the PS5.

 Sony has also talked of the console setting a new “gold standard” in immersive, 3D audio, particularly for those using a headset whilst playing.
 (Some leaked patents, too, show off some intense ventilation design for handling all that processing power.)